A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.

 1. Dirty Lens

-With this, your red dot reticle might appear blurry the next time you peep on it.
+If you’ve made this mistake, your red dot reticle might appear blurry the next time you peep on it.

 How you store your scopes and gears also matters in this situation.
 If you keep it in a damp area, your lens will also appear moist.